Last Updated: 7/19/25 – Top Outdoor Adventure Movies to Watch This Winter

 The Summit

 This movie is the true story of the disastrous day in August 2008 that cost 11 climbers on K2 their lives.
-Told thru first-hand accounts, the documentary paints the picture of what it was like on the mountain that fateful day, and what events triggered the tragedy that unfolded.
+Told through first-hand accounts, the documentary paints the picture of what it was like on the mountain that fateful day, and what events triggered the tragedy that unfolded.
 This is a powerful movie about the thrills and perils of mountaineering.
 I definitely recommend it.

-Expedition Africa – Stanley and Livingstone (TV mini series)
+Expedition Africa – Stanley and Livingstone (TV mini-series)

 Don’t Forget to Subscribe to My Adventures!